 A student using any unacknowledged content generated by artificial intelligence within a summative assessment as though it is their own work constitutes academic misconduct, unless explicitly stated otherwise in the assessment brief.

 We encourage staff to clearly communicate their expectations to students and encourage use of available guidance where relevant and useful.
-If you have any concerns regarding the potential use of artificial intelligence, please discuss this with your supervisor or lecturer to ensure you have the most relevant and up to date information."
+If you have any concerns regarding the potential use of artificial intelligence, please discuss this with your supervisor or lecturer to ensure you have the most relevant and up-to-date information."

 For further information, please visit the University's Artificial Intelligence section on the Academic Misconduct and Plagiarism page.